Roof Underlayment • What It Is, Types, Purpose, and More

 Roof Underlayment Recommendations from the NRCA

-The National Roofing Contractors Association (NRCA) is a definitive and trustworthy source of best practice guidelines in the roofing industry.
+The National Roofing Contractors Association (NRCA) is a definitive and trustworthy source of roofing industry best practice guidelines.
 They produce excellent roofing manuals, white papers, technical notes, and so on, and guidance from the NRCA is considered authoritative by roofing industry professionals.

 Here are a few key roof underlayment recommendations from the NRCA: